vmware-archive/node-examples/book-service/README.md

     $ unset VCAP_SERVICES
     ```

-# Run the App with PCC as the Data Service
+# Run the App with Cloud Cache as the Data Service

-## Create and Configure a PCC Service Instance
+## Create and Configure a Cloud Cache Service Instance

 - After using the cf CLI to log in and target your org and space,
-create a PCC service instance that disables TLS encryption:
+create a Cloud Cache service instance that disables TLS encryption:

     ```
     $ cf create-service p-cloudcache dev-plan PCC-noTLS  -c '{"tls": false}'